sourcemeta/learnjsonschema.com/content/2020-12/core/ref.markdown

 {{<best-practice>}}

 It is highly recommended to make use of _external_ references to break down complex monolithic schemas into smaller schema files.
+However, for performance and integrity reasons, avoid resolving these external schemas (i.e.  over HTTP or the filesystem) at runtime.

-If you need a monolithic schema, you can automatically inline external references using the [`jsonschema bundle`](https://github.com/sourcemeta/jsonschema/blob/main/docs/bundle.markdown) command.
+You can automatically inline external references at build time using the [`jsonschema bundle`](https://github.com/sourcemeta/jsonschema/blob/main/docs/bundle.markdown) command.